TS ORM SDK

 Vice versa, the CRDT is modified and that is reflected in your TS object.

-We offer this for React, Vue, and Svelte.
+We offer this for React, Vue, and Svelte (5 and 4).

 Note that we support discrete (JSON) CRDT and graph (RDF) CRDT ORMs.